Kawasaki Eliminator: EL175

 The EL175 was manufactured and sold as the Kawasaki Bajaj Eliminator in India by Bajaj Auto in collaboration with Kawasaki.
-The export model is called BN175 and is powered by a 175cc, air cooled, four-stroke engine.
+The export model is called BN175 and is powered by a 175cc, air-cooled, four-stroke engine.

 EL125

-The Eliminator 125 is Kawasaki's entry level cruiser.
+The Eliminator 125 is Kawasaki's entry-level cruiser.
 The Motorcycle Safety Foundation uses this bike in their beginner riders courses.
 It is powered by a 125 cc, air-cooled, four-stroke, single-cylinder engine.
-It is sometimes called the BN125 and was discontinued in the UK mid-2007.
+It is sometimes called the BN125 and was discontinued in the UK in mid-2007.

+Eliminator 400/500

+In 2023, Kawasaki reintroduced the Eliminator at the Osaka Motorcycle Show.
+The motorcycle initially shown was powered by a 398 cc parallel-twin derived from the Ninja 400/Z400.
+While this model went on to be sold in Japan, the Eliminator 500 debuted soon after.
+The 451 cc parallel-twin in the Eliminator 500 is mechanically similar to the 398cc in the Eliminator 400, with an increased stroke.
+This 451 cc went on to be shared with the Ninja 500 and Z500 motorcycles.
+The Eliminator 500 is sold in the US, Europe, and other markets.